candlepin/candlepin.github.io/docs/candlepin/glossary.md

 You will also see the other terms used throughout the wiki

 Entitlement Certificate
-: By default, an x.509 certficate which represents you right to consume a subscription.
+: By default, an x.509 certificate which represents you right to consume a subscription.
 This certificate can be used to access software.

 Identity Certificate
 : By default, an x.509 certificate which unique identifies a single consumer.